 Fundamental, value-based investment

-Blue Oceans Capital is a sustainable investment fund driven to achieve exceptional results with meaningful purpose through dedication to uncovering truth and applying our understanding of what is known, not what is forecasted.
+Blue Oceans Capital is driven to achieve exceptional results with meaningful purpose through dedication to uncovering truth and applying our understanding of what is known, not what is forecasted.

 We identify investments by first looking for sustainable business models that exhibit characteristics of defensive revenue streams with long-term futures as based on our understanding of structural industry changes and macro-economic shifts.